ohpensource/generate-version-and-release-notes-gh-action/README.md

 - Summarize all the pull request changes into your `CHANGELOG.md` file.
 - Deduce the new version from the commits merged.
 - Commit, tag and push changes in version.json and CHANGELOG.md (you can skip this part by setting parameter _skip-git-commit_ to true, for example when you want to change more files and push changes in one commit by yourself)
+- If release is not needed, tagging will be skipped
 - You can also set up a name to sign the commit with the parameter: _user-name__.
 The default value is _GitHub Actions_
 - The action will, by default, use MAJOR.MINOR.PATCH semantics to generate version number, if you want to use MAJOR.MINOR.PATCH.SECONDARY versioning, the `version.json` file in the root of your project must have 4 numbers separated by dot.
 For new applications it can look like this: